This article may contain compensated links. For more information read our disclaimer here.

 The tidal river empties into the sea here and there’s a creek with calm water that’s good for swimming.
 Alternatively, you can try your hand at surfing in the ocean.

 Whisky Bay is a smaller secluded beach that’s about a ten-minute drive from Tidal River Camp Grund.
-Which makes it a good option if you want to get away from the crowds at Squeaky Beach Wilsons Prom.
+This makes it a good option if you want to get away from the crowds at Squeaky Beach Wilsons Prom.

 The water and islands surrounding The Prom are protected by Wilsons Promontory Marine National Park, extending along 17 kilometres of coastline it’s Victoria’s largest marine protected area.